Some weeks ago, we published a piece about combining your passions for food and dogs through making DIY dog treats in your very own kitchen.

 Preheat the oven to 325 degrees F. Place well-done livers in a blender with 1/4 cup of water.
 In a bowl, combine flour and butter.
 Add liver mixture and carrots and knead dough into a ball.
 Roll dough to 1/4-inch thick and cut into 1-inch-sized pieces.
 Place cookies on a greased cookie sheet and bake for 10 minutes.
 Makes 12 cookies.

-For something a little different, this video shows a simple recipe for savory catnip treats:
+If your cat loves tuna, this video shows a simple recipe for a savory treat:

-Another popular online recipe bank comes from Amy at amybites.com, a blogger who, again, is known for her wonderful recipes for human food.
-However, she once adapted a great, slightly sweet catnip-filled treat for her handsome cat Ripley that you can share with your pet.
+Another popular online recipe comes from Amy at amybites.com.
+She adapted a great, slightly sweet catnip-filled treat for her handsome cat Ripley that you can share with your pet.
 She also includes fantastic photos of her baking process so you can follow along every step of the way.

 - 1 1/2 cups whole wheat flour